kparlar/powerfiler/README.md

 # Powerfiler
 Spring Boot Test Project with Unit Test Coverage.
 This is an example project for implementing a given use cases.
+I have given a name Powerfiler, cause it is a profiler project for an given power and gas energy consumption use case.
+So Power & Profiler combination Powerfiler fits to this application.

+Have fun.